CMC Mercedes-Benz Targa Florio, 1924 white

 It was meant to develop a new racer for the 1924 Targa Florio, and Ferdinand Porsche was the new chief designer at Daimler Motor Company.
 Under his personal direction, a team of engineers conducted an in-depth look into the 1923 M7294 compressor engine and came up with some ground-breaking upgrades.
 As a result, the mximum output was pushed up to 126 hp (even to 150 hp in late 1924).
 This was made possible by relocating the compressor – Roots blower – to the front of the engine.
 When more power was needed, it could be obtained by a forceful step on the gas pedal.
 This would trigger the mechanic action or movement to bring the output from a normal 68 hp up to 126 hp.

-With this variant we offer you a model complete in red, without starting numbers.
+With this variant we offer you a model complete in white, without starting numbers.

 The use of manufacturers’ names, symbols, type designations, and/or descriptions is solely for reference purposes.
 It does not imply that the CMC scale model is a product of any of these manufacturers.

 The use of racing term and/or driver names, symbols, starting numbers, and/or descriptions is solely for reference purposes.
 Unless otherwise stated, it does not imply that the CMC scale model is a product of any of these racing teams/drivers or endorsed by any of them.